dabreaks/netbeans/README.md

 netbeans
 ========

-sample java code run through netbeans
+setting up a local instance of a MySQL/Glassfish implementation using java in the netbeans IDE